-Nicole Saphos is an indie-jazz singer, songwriter, and bassist.
-Upon graduating from Temple University in 2012 with her Jazz Performance degree, the Los Angeles native relocated to DC, formed her own trio, and began her professional music career in earnest.
+Singer/songwriter/multi instrumentalist Nicole Saphos’ musical identity can be categorized somewhere between jazz, pop and indie rock.
+Upon graduating from Temple University in 2012 with a Jazz Performance degree, the Los Angeles native relocated to DC, and began her professional music career in earnest.
 To date, she’s released two critically acclaimed albums, Tiptoe and Buzz & Bloom , and has performed at venerated venues such as The Kennedy Center, Rockwood Music Hall, and The Smithsonian American Art Museum, among others.
-Downbeat Magazine describes her as a ‘distinctive & warm presence on the bandstand’.
+Additionally, Nicole was the first songwriter to attend the open studio residency at Haystack Mountain School of Crafts in Maine, and has won several grant awards for her songwriting and performance, including 2018 & 2020 Artist & Scholars grants from the Montgomery County Arts Council, and a 2020 Regional Independent Artist Award from the Maryland State Arts Council.

 Tiptoe and Buzz & Bloom are available for download everywhere.
 Limited edition CD & Vinyl are available only at www.nicolesaphos.com/store